ExtPlug/youtube-import/README.md

 YouTube Import
 ==============

-Mostly-functional YouTube importing for plug.dj.
+YouTube importing enhancements for plug.dj.
+Allows you to use a Channel ID or a full channel URL for importing.

 ## Installation